Preparations are underway for the Sweden 2015 campaign.

-For more information on the 2013 campaign, science updates, and preparations for our 2014 campaign, check out the BARREL blog!
+For more information on the 2013-14 campaigns, check out the BARREL blog!

 BARREL Fact Sheet